core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 This Response Code definition was originally part of the "Publish- Subscribe Broker for CoAP" document {{I-D.ietf-core-coap-pubsub}}.
-Author would like to thank Abhijan Bhattacharyya, Carsten Bormann, Gyorgy Rethy, Klaus Hartke, and Sandor Katona for their contributions and reviews.
+Author would like to thank Abhijan Bhattacharyya, Carsten Bormann, Gyorgy Rethy, Jim Schaad, Klaus Hartke, and Sandor Katona for their contributions and reviews.

 --- back